aws/aws-graviton-getting-started/README.md

 (RCpc) memory ordering.

 In addition, to make it easier to develop, test, and run your applications on T4g instances, all AWS customers are automatically enrolled in a free trial on the t4g.micro size.
-Starting September 2020 until March 31st 2021, you can run a t4g.micro instance and automatically get 750 free hours per month deducted from your bill, including any [CPU credits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-unlimited-mode-concepts.html#unlimited-mode-surplus-credits) during the free 750 hours of usage.
+Starting September 2020 until June 30th 2021, you can run a t4g.micro instance and automatically get 750 free hours per month deducted from your bill, including any [CPU credits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-unlimited-mode-concepts.html#unlimited-mode-surplus-credits) during the free 750 hours of usage.
  The 750 hours are calculated in aggregate across all regions.
 For details on terms and conditions of the free trial, please refer to the [EC2 FAQs](https://aws.amazon.com/ec2/faqs/).

 # Optimizing for Graviton